freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/chain-middleware-to-create-a-time-server.md

 </section>

 ## Instructions

 <section id='instructions'>

-In the route <code>app.get('/now', ...)</code> chain a middleware function and the final handler.
-In the middleware function you should add the current time to the request object in the <code>req.time</code> key.
-You can use <code>new Date().toString()</code>.
-In the handler, respond with a JSON object, taking the structure <code>{time: req.time}</code>.
+In the route `app.get('/now', ...)` chain a middleware function and the final handler.
+In the middleware function you should add the current time to the request object in the `req.time` key.
+You can use `new Date().toString()`.
+In the handler, respond with a JSON object, taking the structure `{time: req.time}`.

-<strong>Note:</strong> The test will not pass if you don’t chain the middleware.
+**Note:** The test will not pass if you don’t chain the middleware.
 If you mount the function somewhere else, the test will fail, even if the output result is correct.

 </section>

 ## Tests

 <section id='tests'>

 ```yml